mattpilla/mangadex-chapter-downloader/README.md

 # MangaDex Chapter Downloader
 > Download a chapter from https://mangadex.org

+## Webpage
+I'm attempting to make a version [here](https://mattpilla.github.io/mangadex-chapter-downloader/) but I'm running into CAPTCHA issues.

 This small, simple script will download all images in a manga chapter for offline reading.\
 I use [MangaDex's chapter API](https://mangadex.org/api/chapter/10122) to conveniently get meta information about the chapter.\
 To respect MangaDex's bandwidth, I wait 1 second between each image download.\